brimdata/zed/zng/docs/spec.md

 ## 3. ZNG Text Format (TZNG)

-The ZNG text format is a human-readable form that follows directly from the BZNG binary format.
+The ZNG text format is a human-readable form that follows directly from the ZNG binary format.
 A ZNG file/stream is encoded with UTF-8.
 All subsequent references to characters and strings in this section refer to the Unicode code points that result when the stream is decoded.